 The 2017 Scoping Plan Update reflects the 2030 target of a 40% reduction below 1990 levels, set by Executive Order B-30-15 and codified by SB 32.
-Table 3-7 summarizes the Project's consistency with the 2017 Scoping Plan.
-As summarized, the project will not conflict with any of the provisions of the Scoping Plan and in fact supports seven of the action categories.
+Table 3-5 summarizes the Project's consistency with the 2017 Scoping Plan.
+As summarized, the Project will not conflict with any of the provisions of the Scoping Plan and in fact supports seven of the action categories.

-TABLE 3-7: 2017 SCOPING PLAN CONSISTENCY SUMMARY5
+TABLE 3-5: 2017 SCOPING PLAN CONSISTENCY SUMMARY8

 Action Responsible Parties Consistency Implement SB 350 by 2030 Increase the Renewables Portfolio Standard to 50% of retail sales by 2030 and ensure grid reliability.
+CPUC, CEC, CARB Consistent.
+This measure is not directly applicable to development projects, but the proposed Project would use energy from Southern California Edison (SCE), which has committed to diversify its portfolio of energy sources by increasing energy from wind and solar sources.
+Establish annual targets for statewide energy efficiency savings and demand reduction that will achieve a cumulative doubling of statewide energy efficiency savings in electricity and natural gas end uses by 2030.
 Consistent.
-The Project would use energy from Southern California Edison (SCE).
-SCE has committed to diversify the portfolio of energy sources by increasing energy from wind and solar sources.
-The Project would not interfere with or obstruct SCE energy source diversification efforts.
-Establish annual targets for statewide energy efficiency savings and demand reduction that will achieve a cumulative doubling of statewide energy efficiency savings in electricity and natural gas end uses by 2030.
-CPUC, CEC, CARB Consistent.
 The Project would be constructed in compliance with current California Building Code requirements.
-Specifically, new buildings must achieve compliance with 2019 Building and Energy Efficiency Standards and the 2019 Reduce GHG emissions in the electricity sector through the implementation of the above measures and other actions as modeled in Integrated Resource Planning (IRP) to meet GHG emissions reductions planning targets in the IRP process.
-Loadserving entities and publicly- owned utilities meet GHG emissions reductions California Green Building Standards requirements.
+Specifically, new buildings must achieve compliance with the current Building and Reduce GHG emissions in the electricity sector through the implementation of the above measures and other actions as modeled in Integrated Resource Planning (IRP) to meet GHG emissions reductions planning targets in the IRP process.
+Loadserving entities and publicly- owned utilities meet GHG emissions reductions planning targets through a combination of measures as described in IRPs.
+Energy Efficiency Standards and the current California Green Building Standards requirements.
 The proposed Project includes energy efficient field lighting and fixtures that meet the current Title 24 Standards throughout the Project Site and would be a modern development with energy efficient boilers, heaters, and air conditioning systems.